raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 ```python
  w = [ int(value * scaling_factor) for value in w ]
 ```
-Note that because RGB values need to be integers (whole numbers) we need to convert out scaled value using the `int()` function.
+Note that because RGB values need to be integers (whole numbers), you need to convert out scaled value using the `int()` function.

 --- /task ---